FatimAmiri/main/docs/.source/workshops/acadia2017/day1/datastructures.rst

 Access
 ======

-Every datastructure exposes several functions to access its data.
-All of those *accessors* are iterators; they are meant to be iterated over.
+All data *accessors* are iterators; they are meant to be iterated over.
 Lists of data have to be constructed explicitly.

 * mesh.vertices()